These white chenille pumpkins make great use of an old bedspread. The project is easy to do and the result is stunning!

 This project could be made with any type of white fabric.
 I love the look of white chenille because it is so delicate and has interesting texture, but the sky is the limit for fabric pumpkins.

-This pumpkin decor would look great on a Thanksgiving table, since pumpkins are one of the six main symbols of Thanksgiving!
+This pumpkin decor would look great on a Thanksgiving table, and are a more subtle decoration than the orange pumpkins found at this time of year.

-Share this post for making fabric pumpkins on Twitter
+Share this post for making fabric pumpkins on X

 Are you tired of the traditional orange Halloween decor?
 Think white, think delicate, think chenille!
 See how to make these soft and pretty pumpkins on Always the Holidays.
-Click To TweetPin these fabric pumpkins
+Share on XPin these fabric pumpkins

 Would you like a reminder of this post for making DIY fabric pumpkins?
 Just pin this image to one of your DIY boards on Pinterest so that you can easily find it later.